NeoLorenzo/Agent-Based-Economy-Sim/README.md

 ## Project Structure

 *   `main.py`: The main application entry point.
 Handles Pygame initialization, the main visualization loop, and user input.
-*   `simulation.py`: Contains the core simulation logic, including the `Household` and `Firm` agent classes and the main `Simulation` engine that manages the world state.
+*   `simulation.py`: Contains the core simulation logic.
+It uses high-performance NumPy structured arrays to manage agent data (instead of individual agent objects) and a central `Simulation` class to run the tick-based world state updates.
 *   `constants.py`: Defines static, framework-level constants (Rule 1.1).
 *   `config.json`: Defines the parameters for a specific economic experiment (Rule 1.2).
 *   `logging_setup.py`: Configures the application's logging system at startup, creating unique run directories and injecting contextual data into log messages as required by Rule 2.